njuguoyang/magnetic_modeling_codes/code/readme.md

 > https://github.com/Kai-E-Yang/QSL
 >
-This updated version has several advantages, such as using Scott's method in ApJ 2017, parallelized with OPENMP, working in both the Cartesian and spherical coordiante systems.
+This updated version has several advantages, such as using Scott's method in ApJ 2017, parallelized with OPENMP, working in both the Cartesian and spherical coordinate systems.